 Sonoma County population continues to decline after 2017 fires

-James Gerien, a 77-year-old New Yorker born and raised in Queens, moved to Santa Rosa with his wife and young son 26 years ago.
+Peter Gerien, a 77-year-old New Yorker born and raised in Queens, moved to Santa Rosa with his wife and young son 26 years ago.
 He hoped to stay forever.
 But after his Fountaingrove home burned in the Tubbs fire, he eventually moved to Naples, Florida, where starting over wouldn’t be so difficult.

 Mara Palmer, originally from Concord, came to Sonoma County 19 years ago with her then-husband and new baby.
 They rented a house on a vineyard, the perfect start to a long love affair with the area.
 It would end in Coffey Park, where flames destroyed her rental home.
-Palmer moved to Ukiah, where home prices were less of drain on her family’s income.
+Palmer moved to Ukiah, where home prices were less of a drain on her family’s income.

 “The rents were just skyrocketing,” Palmer, 49 said of the housing market after the 2017 firestorm.
 “There was just no way.
 We didn’t have insurance, and there was no help paying for living expenses other than a small amount from FEMA.”

 The decision these families made to leave Sonoma County was not easy.
 In fact, for many it was heartbreaking, forcing them to leave behind friendships, family and years of memories forged before the wildfires erupted in the middle of the night 15 months ago.